chau-t/chau-t.github.io/README.md

 Stata do file that I am currently working on to produce results from a paper on quality-quantity tradeoff while the differentiated goods folder has some code in Python for demand and supply estimation in a differentiated goods market).

-The replication attempts are currently in progress and I hope to finish them soon.
+The replication attempts are currently in progress.